- March 6, 2019

 Work with a Law School Admissions Consultant

 Almost all law school applicants seek outside help when putting together their law school applications.
-Unfortunately, most applicants ask friends or family members who are lawyers themselves to review their completed application essays.
+Manyapplicants simply ask friends or family members who may or may not belawyers themselves to review their completed application components.